-At the meeting, stockholders will act upon the proposals described in this Proxy Statement.
-In addition, following the formal portion of the meeting, management will be available to respond to questions from stockholders.
+At the Annual Meeting, stockholders will act upon the proposals described in this Proxy Statement.
+In addition, following the formal portion of the Annual Meeting, management will be available to respond to questions from stockholders.

-What proposals are scheduled to be voted on at the meeting and how does the Board of Directors recommend that I vote on these proposals?
+What proposals are scheduled to be voted on at the Annual Meeting and how does the board of directors recommend that I vote on these proposals?

-Proposal Board Recommendation 1 To elect Halimah DeLaine Prado, Paul Sciarra and Laura Wright as Class II directors, each to serve a three-year term expiring at the 2026 annual meeting of stockholders and until such director's successor is elected and qualified or until such director's earlier death, resignation, disqualification or removal.
-FOR each of the nominees 2 Ratify the appointment of Deloitte & Touche LLP as Joby's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Proposal Board Recommendation 1 To elect JoeBen Bevirt, Aicha Evans and Michael Thompson as Class III directors, each to serve a three-year term expiring at the 2027 annual meeting of stockholders and until such director's successor is elected and qualified or until such director's earlier death, resignation, disqualification or removal.
+FOR each of the nominees 2 Ratify the appointment of Deloitte & Touche LLP as Joby's independent registered public accounting firm for the fiscal year ending December 31, 2024.
 FOR 3 To approve, in a non-binding advisory vote, the compensation of the Company's named executive officers (the "Say-on-Pay Vote").
-FOR 4 To consider, in a non-binding advisory vote, the frequency with which the Company will hold the Say-on-Pay Vote.
-ANNUALLY
+FOR